cognitedata/cognite-grafana-datasource/README.md

 `yarn` followed by `yarn build` should work on systems with a shell.

-For debugging and development, use `yarn dev`, and for testing use `yarn test`.
+For debugging and development, use `yarn dev:watch`, and for testing use `yarn test`.